jez/blog/_posts/2022-12-31-rss-after-one-week.md

 I realized that ever since I redesigned my blog to have all sorts of fancy features (like side notes, code block line highlights, dark mode images, table of contents, etc.), my RSS feed content has been broken.
+Sorry about that!

 I spent some time trying to make things better, but in the end I gave up.
 I wrote up some notes on that [in this post](/rss-excerpt-only/).
 The **tl;dr** is that I worked myself